Newfield, Maine

 Newfield is a town in York County, Maine, United States.
 The population was 1,648 at the 2020 census.
-The town is part of the Portland-South Portland-Biddeford metropolitan statistical area.
+The town is part of the Portland-South Portland-Biddeford metropolitan area.

 Newfield was home to a museum called Willowbrook Museum Village.

 History

-This was part of the large tract sold on November 28, 1668, by Newichawannock Indian Chief Sunday (or Wesumbe) to Francis Small, a Kittery trader.
+This was part of the large tract sold on November 28, 1668, by Newichawannock Chief Sunday (or Wesumbe) to Francis Small, a Kittery trader.
 The price was two large Indian blankets, two gallons of rum, two pounds of gunpowder, four pounds of musket balls and twenty strings of beads.
 The township was surveyed and first settled as Washington Plantation in 1778.
 A number of settlers had been soldiers in the Revolutionary War.
 It was incorporated as Newfield on February 25, 1794, and by 1859, the population was 1,418.

 The Little Ossipee River runs through Newfield village and once provided water power to operate two gristmills, two lumber mills, a barrel stave mill, a shook mill, a planing mill and a carding mill.
 West Newfield had a sawmill, gristmill and stave mill.
 There was an attempt in the community to mine silver and iron, but it was not profitable.
 By 1880, the population was 995.
 Newfield would be heavily damaged by the Great Fires of 1947.

 Don King of Topsfield, Massachusetts bought an old farm at Newfield in 1965, marking the beginning of what would become Willowbrook Museum Village, a re-created 19th-century village.
 Other properties and historic buildings were added, together with a collection of early farm implements, tools, carriages and sleighs.
 The museum is now a tourist attraction.

 On March 17, 2009, Newfield adopted a local law to stop Nestlé and other corporations from taking over their groundwater.
 The volunteer community organization, Protecting Our Water and Wildlife Resources (POWWR), with the assistance of Community Environmental Legal Defense Fund (CELDF) who drafted the ordinance, were responsible for advocating the legislation.